thiagoesteves/deployex/README.md

 The Deployex project is still very new and requires the addition of numerous features to become a comprehensive deployment solution.
 Below are some of the features it can incorporate:

-- [X] Convert project to a Phoenix app and add a dashboard view status
 - [ ] Phoenix Aapp: Add log view tab
 - [ ] Phoenix Aapp: Add iex CLI tab
 - [ ] Execute migrations before full deployment